Kid Quantum: Original

 James Cullen / Kid Quantum as depicted in Legionnaires #11 (February 1994).
 Art by Chris Sprouse.

 James Cullen, the first Kid Quantum, was retconned into the Legion's past, ostensibly as a result of a history-changing disaster.
-He is described as having been the first Legionnaire to die in action after the belt that he derives his powers from malfunctioned.
-Following Cullen's death, a rule was implemented that forbid Legionnaires who derived their powers from technology.
+He is described as having been the first Legionnaire to die in action after the belt that he derives his powers from malfunctioned, snapping his neck.
+Following Cullen's death, the Legion's members were not allowed to derive their powers solely from technology.
 It is later revealed that Cullen is a humanoid body used by the Proteans, a shapeshifting alien species, to protect them from the villain Glorith.
 Rather than being killed, Cullen had gone into hiding.

 Reboot

-The post-Zero Hour incarnation of James Cullen shares a similar history to his original counterpart.
-Unlike his previous counterpart, Cullen is definitively established to have died.
+The post-Zero Hour incarnation of James Cullen shares a similar history to his original counterpart, but is definitively established to have died.

-The second Kid Quantum is James' sister Jazmin Cullen, who underwent surgery to augment her power and no longer have to use the belt.
+The second Kid Quantum is James' sister Jazmin Cullen, who underwent surgery to augment her powers and no longer have to use the belt.
 Despite initial hostility from the Legion's members, she is eventually elected leader of the team and later enters a relationship with Cosmic Boy.

 Post-Infinite Crisis

-In the miniseries Countdown: Arena, an alternate universe variant of James Cullen / Kid Quantum appears as a counterpart of Monarch.
+In the miniseries Countdown: Arena, an alternate universe version of James Cullen / Kid Quantum appears as a counterpart of Monarch.
 In the final issue of the series, Monarch kills Kid Quantum and his alternate universe counterparts to gain their powers.

 Powers and abilities

 Both incarnations of Kid Quantum possess the ability to create time-stasis fields in a limited area, within which they can slow down or accelerate time.
-The fields are usually no larger than a person, and the effect is measured in minutes rather than something long term.
+The fields are usually no larger than a person and last only minutes.